Rožaje

-Rožaje (Note: Written identically in Bosnian, Croatian and Serbian.)
-(Bosnian: Rožaje; Рожаје, (Note: Written identically in Serbian Cyrillic) /sh/; Rozhajë, /sq/) is a town located in the Northern Region of Montenegro, situated along the Ibar river.
+Rožaje (Рожаје, (Note: Written identically in Serbian Cyrillic) /sh/; Rozhajë, /sq/) is a town located in the Northern Region of Montenegro, situated along the Ibar river.
 The town is the cultural center of the Bosniaks in Montenegro.

 As of 2023, the town has a population of 13,608 inhabitants.

 Surrounded by hills to its west and mountains to its east (notably Mount Hajla), the town is divided in half by, and contains the source of the river Ibar, which gives its name to the local sports clubs FK Ahmad, KK Ibar and OK Ibar.
 Rožaje is the centre of the Rožaje Municipality within the 25 municipalities of Montenegro.

 Rožaje celebrates its foundation day on 30 September each year.